HOW TO FIND A MILITARY DIVORCE ATTORNEY

 What about SGLI or VGLI for death benefits instead of SBP?

-*They're worthless.
-You cannot enforce a court order or agreement providing for these types of insurance for a spouse, former spouse or child.
+*They basically worthless since you cannot enforce a court order or agreement providing for these types of insurance for a spouse, former spouse or child.
 A 1981 U.S. Supreme Court decision, Ridgway v.
-Ridgway , states that it's always up to the servicemember or retiree to choose an SGLI beneficiary, and no state court or agreement will be upheld which provide anything else.
+Ridgway, states that it’s always up to the servicemember or retiree to choose an SGLI beneficiary, and no state court or agreement will be upheld which provide anything else.

 * * *